Master of Science in Nursing – Psychiatric Mental Health Nurse Practitioner Specialization

 - Apply sound ethical solutions to complex issues concerning the care of individuals and populations, and systems of care

-- Respect diverse beliefs and attitudes, while making patients full partners in the decision-making process
+- Respect diverse culture and beliefs while engaging patients as partners in their health care decision-making process

-- Grow professionally and in integrity by engaging in life-long learning and committing to the discipline of advanced practice nursing
+- Engage in lifelong learning and commitment to the discipline of advanced nursing practice

 State Authorization, Licensure, and Disclosures

 While the Master of Science in Nursing (Adult Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner specializations) is not designed to fulfill licensure requirements in an individual state, the program may be used to partially fulfill licensure requirements.

 Post University assists in researching and providing information regarding licensure; however, each state has different requirements for such licensure outside of the required education.
 Such state requirements may include licensure exams, background checks, certain work experience, and more.
 It is ultimately the responsibility of each student to manage their own licensure process and to ensure that all requirements are met in order for the student to obtain licensure.
 Post University does not speak on behalf of any licensing board or body and does not guarantee licensure.
 Requirements for licensure are subject to change without notice.

 The table at the following link shows whether Post University, with completion of the appropriate curriculum, does or does not fulfill the educational requirements for a specific license:

 Please see the University Catalog for the online MSN program’s full curriculum with course descriptions and program outcomes.

 View the Tuition and Fees section for information for the online MSN degree program costs.